clayrisser/dotstow/README.rst

 dotcli *Beta*
 ================

-A git inspired CLI to manage your dotfiles
+A git backed CLI to manage your dotfiles

 Please ★ this repo if you found it useful ★ ★ ★